smit3799/ecog-finger-flexion/README.md

 ---
 ## 🚀 Usage (Google Colab)

+## Note: Due to file size constraints and data privacy, raw ECoG data files are not included in this repository.
+Please place the 'Miller & Schalk' dataset files into the /data folder locally before running.

 This project is designed to be executed in **Google Colab** following a two-part sequence to ensure joint optimization of data and model parameters.

 ### Part 1: Signal Parameter Optimization